answerdev/.github/profile/README.md

 ## Hi there 👋

-Answer is a Q&A platform software for teams at any scales.
+Apache Answer is a Q&A platform software for teams at any scales.
 Whether it’s a community forum, help center, or knowledge management platform, you can always count on Answer.

 <!--